County Board approves new transit plan

-On July 16, 2016, the County Board unanimously adopted the new Transit Development Plan (TDP) which provides a road map for Arlington Transit (ART) and Metrobus service improvements through 2026.
+On July 16, 2016, the Arlington County Board unanimously adopted a new Transit Development Plan (TDP) which provides a road map for Arlington Transit (ART) and Metrobus service improvements through 2026.
 Read the press release

 About the TDP

 The Transit Development Plan is a State-required study of the County’s transit service.
 It helps identify transit service needs, prioritize improvements and determine the resources required for implementing modified or new service.
 The plan also provides a foundation for requests for State funding, one of the County’s main funding sources for transit.
 The TDP builds upon the goals and policies adopted by the County Board in Arlington’s Master Transportation Plan and the associated Transit Element.

 The TDP is updated every six years, and the State requires annual status updates.
 The new FY 2017-2026 Transit Development Plan was submitted to the Virginia Department of Rail and Public Transportation in 2016.

 Information about the development of the FY 2017-2026 TDP: